TAJD/personalBlog/_pages/about.md

 I am a scientific software developer, currently working as a senior research assistant in the Maritime Engineering research group at the University of Southampton.
 Explore this website or read my [CV]({{ site.url }}/assets/thomas_dickson_cv.pdf) to learn about what I do.

-I am interested in undertaking contract work or full time positions which involve implementing and investigating numerical models for solving problems.
+I am interested in undertaking contract work or full time positions which involve implementing and investigating numerical models, automating data analysis, or producing dashboards in Pythons.

 # Website